silverbios/cs-mikrotik-bouncer-alt/README.md

   The app eats very low amount of resources (about 10 miliCore/24MB in peak)

-- incoming decisions are added to the cache in separate loop than items added to the Mikrotik, so there is a delay between acutal ip ban
+- incoming decisions are added to the cache in separate loop than items added to the Mikrotik, so there is a an about 10s delay between actual ip ban via csclu and the firwall update on the MikroTik device.

 ### TODO